portellam/auto-xorg/README.md

 #### 4.3.
 Hardware

 A host with two (2) or more GPUs.
 This includes onboard graphics or an integrated GPU (iGPU) and one (1) or more dedicated GPU (dGPU).

 A host with one (1) GPU is **not recommended** for use with this script.
-By default, X.Org will output to this GPU every time.
+By default, X.Org will use this GPU every time.

 ### 💾 5.
 Download